colevahey/gobattle/README.md

 # gobattle
-A battle engine using Go-lang
+A math gaming engine written in Go-lang.